The Campaign School is for those wishing to learn what it takes to win elections as candidates or campaign team members.

 Participants will also work in groups to generate example campaign plans and actually practice implementing.
 The programs ends with final presentation of campaign plan results before a panel of campaign professionals.

-Meets every other Thursday nights from 6pm to 8pm starting on the first Thursday in February.
+Meets Tuesday nights from 6pm to 8pm February 8th, 15th, 22nd, and March 1st.
 The program costs $0 to $500 (Sliding scale fee, donate what you can.
 We want anyone interested to join).

 This program covers 21st century political organizing methods, with a special emphasis on the process to create a grassroots political culture.
 Through this course, participants will be able to: